mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/Spring Rest/content.md

 ### Java based Web Configurations
 Spring framework provides two ways of configuring a RESTful application:
-- using xml configuration files;
+- using xml configuration files such as web.xml and SpringApplicationContext.xml;
 - using Java class.<br>

 Configuring a application on base of spring framework through Java is a modern approach in comparison with xml one.<br>